ysh329/kaggle-cervical-cancer-screening-classification/README.md

 # cervical-cancer-screening
 Top 23% (191st of 848) solution for Intel &amp; MobileODT Cervical Cancer Screening.
-Below is document structure:
+Below is repo. structure:
 ```
 ├── `code` contains pre-processing step (image crop), boosting notebook and other no relative this repo.
 Jupyter notebook on Kaggle discussion.
 ├── `intel` contains remote host environments intel provided (useless for me)